cburges2/Hubitat/README.md

 Operational Brightness and Idle Brightness set in the virtual thermostat, are separate settings for display brightness when heating/cooling and idle.
 To make display brighter when operational.
 The app allows for up to two other devices to be turned on/off with heat/cool and fan/idle.
 Such as an electic fireplace on when heating.
 The virtual thermostat driver also sets a contact attribute to open when heating, and it sets a motion attribute to active when cooling. (for linking Alexa devices via contact or motion attribute triggers when virtual thermostat is shared with Alexa)
-There is an option in the app to sync the humidity display on the T6 thermostat to a remote humidity sensor by using the sensorCal feature.
+There is an option in the app to sync the humidity display on the T6 thermostat to a remote humidity sensor by using the humidityCal feature.